serilog-mssql/serilog-sinks-mssqlserver/README.md

 A flag to use `SqlBulkCopy` instead of individual INSERT statements when writing log events.
 The default is `true`.
 This setting is not used by the audit sink as it always uses INSERT statements to write events.

+### ConnectionConfiguration

+An optional action to customize the underlying SqlConnection object.
+Can be used to set properties such as `AccessTokenCallback`.

 ## ColumnOptions Object